kadaster-labs/sensrnet-helm-charts/README.md

   --set ports.multichain.protocol=TCP
 ```

 Then, the individual components can be installed.
+The charts assume that you run >= 3 nodes for pod scheduling of MongoDB and EventStore databases.
+On testing environments containing less nodes, changes the Eventstore clusterSize in `charts/registry-backend/values.yaml`.
+Normally, this would be done on the command line, but there is a bug in the EventStore charts.

-Currently, they're not in a registry yet, so you'll have to clone this repo before continuing
+Currently, the chart packages are not in a registry yet, so you'll have to clone this repo before continuing
 ```
 git clone git@github.com:kadaster-labs/sensrnet-helm-charts.git
 cd sensrnet-helm-charts